jericksen/Capstone/README.md

 **Performance Analysis & Investigation**

 The resulting confusion matrix indicates a high level of misclassification between class 7 & 8.
-These classes represent theft from automobiles and theft that is classified as 'other'.
+These classes represent theft from automobiles and theft classified as 'other'.
 For both classes, minor theft is the underlying theme.

-Attempts were made to look at the underlying data from the top three contributing features to assess existing similarities.
-High levels of similarity can lead to the model's inability to differentiate between the classes.
+Efforts were made to look at the underlying data from the top three contributing features to assess existing similarities in the underlying data - high levels of similarity could lead to a model's inability to differentiate between classes.

-Beginning with the most important feature, I looked at the distribution of the 'hour' data for class 7 & 8 and compared it the distribution of a few other, unrelated crime classes:
+Beginning with the most important feature, I looked at the distribution of 'hour' data for class 7 & 8 and compared it the distribution of the relatively unrelated crime classes 1 & 4:

 <p align="center">
      <img src="images/Hour_dist._7_8.png" width="650" height="350">